kowshid/kowshid.github.io/_pages/experiences.md

 REVE Systems is a leading solution provider for the IP-based telecommunication industry, which provides products like soft-switch, SMS platforms, and cloud telephony.

 - Developed the admin and customer portals for the VoIP enterprise platform.
-Used Spring Boot, Struts, JSP, MySQL, and Postman.
+Used Spring Boot, Struts, MySQL, and Postman.
 - Implemented Balance Manager using Redis Pub/Sub for call and SMS authorization to shift the business model from postpaid to prepaid.
-- Automated the call rate entry process between multiple origins and destinations by developing an email-driven solution, replacing the manual, time-consuming methods.
+- Automated the call rate entry process between multiple origins and destinations by developing an email-driven solution, replacing the manual, time-consuming methods, and eliminating data entry errors.
-- Integrated the ELK Stack for efficient log management.
+- Integrated the ELK Stack (Elasticsearch, Logstash, Kibana) for efficient log monitoring and analysis.

 ## <a href="https://chaldal.tech/" target="_blank" rel="noopener noreferrer">Chaldal Limited</a>, Dhaka, Bangladesh
 **Engineering Trainee** - March 2021 to June 2021

 Chaldal is Bangladesh's first and largest online grocery delivery service.

-- Got accustomed to Microsoft Azure and .NET framework.
+- Gained hands-on experience with Microsoft Azure, the .NET framework, and Agile methodology.
-- Learned F\# for functional programming solutions.
+- Learned C# and F# for functional programming solutions.